-Neutron Flux Nowadays reactor source still provide the highest average neutron flux.
+- Neutron Flux Nowadays reactor sources still provide the highest average neutron flux.
 This flux is still higher as the flux at the 1.4 MW SPSS.
 The 5 MW spallation source will actually reach a similar average flux.
 However, for most experiments it is necessary, to select only a narrow range in energy or wavelength, respectively.
 At a pulsed source this can be done natively using time-of-flight monochromatization.
 Then not the average flux, but the peak flux, i. e., the flux during the proton pulse, counts.
 In that case, the monochromatic intensity at the spallation source can be higher.

-Safety While the fissile material inside the reactor core of a research reactor is only a small fraction of the amount in a nuclear power plant, there is still a nuclear chain reaction ongoing, which in principle can run out of control.
-The spallation reaction is not possible without the operation of the accelerator and is therefore inherently safe.
+For the compact sources the flux dependes strongly on the accelerator power and hence the budget of the operating facility.
+Small sources with less than 10 KW power have a sample flux 20 to 100 times smaller than spallation sources.
+For the high power compact sources with 100 KW power, the sample flux is expected to be comparable to nowadays medium flux reactors. - Safety While the fissile material inside the reactor core of a research reactor is only a small fraction of the amount in a nuclear power plant, there is still a nuclear chain reaction ongoing, which in principle can run out of control.
+The spallation sources and the compact sources rely on the operation of the accelerator and are therefore inherently safe.